 Understanding the Rules that Govern NCAA Eligibility

 If you're a college athlete and are concerned about your NCAA eligibility—regardless of the reason—you need to speak with an experienced NCAA attorney as soon as possible.
-Please contact us online or call us directly at +1-207-747-5899 to schedule your free consultation.
+Please contact us online or call us directly at +1-207-747-5899 to schedule your initial 1 hour consultation.

 Our firm is devoted to the very specific practice of sports law and has represented athletes from all corners of the United States.
 Don't hesitate.
 Contact our NCAA attorney today.